mehulgolania/gigs-media-test/README.md

 ## About Project
 Assignment given by gigs media organization.
-[Click here for Demo](https://gigs-media-test.mehulgolania.now.sh/)

-## Kindly Note
-This project is not for commercial usage.
+[Click here for Demo](https://gigs-media-test.mehulgolania.now.sh/) kindly Note: This project is not for commercial usage.